Antonio

 Why is Antonio sad at the opening of the play?

-The question has been one of the most-debated in twentieth-century Shakespeare criticism, and the play does not, finally, supply an answer.
-The opening exchange in 1.1 has Salarino and Salanio offer two guesses — that Antonio is anxious about his ships at sea, or that he is in love — and Antonio rejects both.
-The play then proceeds without providing the explanation.
-Several readings have been offered.
-The first, developed most influentially in W. H. Auden's "Brothers and Others" (1963), is that Antonio's sadness is the melancholy of a man whose emotional life is "concentrated upon a member of his own sex" — that is, his closest male friend Bassanio, who is, at the moment the play opens, about to leave him for a wife not yet won.
-The reading is structurally supported: the scene is interrupted by Bassanio's arrival; the conversation is about Bassanio's courtship plans; Antonio's first substantive action is to underwrite that courtship by mortgaging his body.
-The second reading, developed by Janet Spens (1916) and John Middleton Murry (1936), is that the melancholy is "motiveless" — that the play is depicting a kind of existential sadness for which no cause is required or available, and that the structural mystery is part of the play's interest in Antonio.
-The third, developed by modern political readings (most recently Hollis Robbins), is that the sadness has a commercial source — the increasing risk of Venetian maritime trade in the period the play depicts.
-The fourth, developed in classical-philosophical readings (W. F. Andrews, more recently), is that Antonio's sadness is the Aristotelian-Ciceronian melancholy of a man who longs for non-contractual friendship in a city organised around enforceable contracts.
+This has been one of the most debated questions in twentieth-century Shakespeare criticism, and the play never settles it.
+The opening of A1S1 has Salarino and Salanio offer two guesses – that Antonio is anxious about his ships, or that he is in love – and Antonio rejects both, after which the play simply moves on.
+Several readings have grown up around the gap.
+The most influential is W. H. Auden's, in his 1962 essay "Brothers and Others": Antonio's sadness is the melancholy of a man whose emotional life is "concentrated upon a member of his own sex" – his closest friend Bassanio, who is, as the play opens, about to leave him for a wife not yet won.
+The scene supports it: the conversation is interrupted by Bassanio's arrival, it turns on Bassanio's courtship plans, and Antonio's first real act is to underwrite that courtship by mortgaging his body.
+A second reading, going back to Janet Spens (1916) and John Middleton Murry (1936), takes the sadness as "motiveless" – a kind of existential sadness that needs no cause, with the mystery itself part of the play's interest in Antonio.
+A third, in more recent political criticism, gives it a commercial source – the growing risk of Venetian sea trade in the period the play depicts.
+A fourth reads it as the melancholy of a man who longs for the older ideal of selfless friendship in a city that runs on enforceable contracts.
 The play permits all four.
-What it commits to is the opening register: the title character is already sad before any plot has begun, and the audience is invited to read the comedy partly as the development of the conditions that explain or alleviate the opening melancholy.
+What it commits to is the opening note: the title character is already sad before any plot has begun, and the audience is left to read the comedy partly as the working-out of conditions that might explain or ease it.
+Antonio's own account of the feeling is characteristically resigned rather than searching:

 What is Antonio's relationship with Bassanio?